 When it comes to patient engagement, a single source of outreach (usually a phone call) no longer does the job.
 And when it comes to coordinating care between triage nurses and field nurses making house calls, phone calls also no longer do the job most efficiently.
 In today’s mobile age, patients and caregivers alike expect multiple communication options and personalized care across their entire encounter.

 Most nurse triage services will utilize a nurse callback model.
-With this model, a non-clinician care coordinator answers the call first to capture the caller’s question or concern and collect personal information and is then placed in a queue to receive a call back from a licensed nurse within an average of 30 minutes.
+With this model, a non-clinician care coordinator answers the call first to capture the caller’s question or concern.
+They collect personal information, which will have to be recollected by the nurse later.
+Then, the coordinator places the caller a queue to receive a call back from a licensed nurse.
+This typically occurs within an average of 30 minutes.

-This model creates delays in patient care, satisfaction and potentially misses the opportunity to avoid costly ER visits and 911 calls.
+This model creates delays in patient care and potentially misses the opportunity to avoid costly ER visits and 911 calls.
 True nurse triage services that focus on patient care will never put a non-clinician barrier between patients and nurse care.
-Patient and caregiver calls are answered by a nurse the first time, every time, in under 60 seconds.
+With IntellaTriage nurse triage, a licensed nurse answers patient and caregiver calls the first time, every time, in under 60 seconds.

 6. Ability to Integrate With the EMR

 A company that charts directly in your EMR allows both field nurses and triage nurses to have a complete picture of the patient’s medications, medical equipment, symptoms and previous caregiver calls.
 This provides patients with better continuity of care.
-It also reduces the administrative cost of having someone input the notes manually into the EMR the following day.
+It also reduces the administrative cost of manual note submission into the EMR the following day.

 IntellaTriage: Your All-In-One Solution